 The original Carter Trio, Maybelle Carter, A.P.
 Carter and Sara Carter

 Helen Carter was the eldest of three daughters born to Maybelle Addington Carter and Ezra Carter, a railroad worker.
 She was born in 1927, in Maces Springs, Virginia, the year that the original Carter Trio began their career in earnest.
-Comprised of her mother, Maybelle, along with her cousin, Sara Dougherty Carter and Sara’s husband, A.P.
+Comprised of Maybelle, her cousin, Sara Dougherty Carter and Sara’s husband, A.P.
 Carter (Ezra’s brother), the trio began performing around the Clinch Mountain area during the early years of The Great Depression.
 For 17 years, the three were intensely involved in recording and performing the music of rural Appalachia.
 In addition, Maybelle gave birth to two more daughters during that time, June (b.
 1929) and Anita (b.
 1933).

 The Carter Family (clockwise), A.P.
 Carter, (Sara and A.P.’s daughter) Janette Carter, Ezra Carter, Sara Dougherty Carter, Maybelle Addington Carter, (Ezra and Maybelle’s children) June, Anita and Helen Carter.

 Carter Family historians can pinpoint to Helen Carter’s radio debut as young as 10 years old, but, she formally began her career at the age of 12, when she sang backup harmony along with her sisters.
 She performed twice each week, and was paid $15 per week, for four years.
 The trio and children were known as The Carter Family Band when they were featured on XERA, the most powerful radio station in North America, ten times more powerful than any radio station in the country, in the late 1930’s.
 Because the radio program was heard by all of North America and beyond, the Carter Family Band performances were the first time that Country music was heard beyond the borders of America.